albar965/littlenavmap-manual/en/CONNECT.md

 #### All Simulators

-Open the connection dialog in _Little Navmap_ by selecting `Tools` -&gt; `Flight Simulator Connection` in the main menu and choose the simulator to which the connection should be established.
+Open the connection dialog in _Little Navmap_ by selecting `Tools` -> `Flight Simulator Connection` in the main menu and choose the simulator to which the connection should be established.

 ![Little Navmap Connect Dialog](../images/connectlocal.jpg "Little Navmap Connect Dialog")